 ‘Touch and impression are key elements of the scene of awakening’ Jeannie Kerswell

-As a live artist, Jo believes in the transformative nature of art – the potential for art to transform individuals and society.
-She believes that the action itself, if enacted with intention, has a powerful effect on the participant(s).
-Her performances, although mostly instinctual responses to a space/ landscape, are strongly grounded in research.
+As a live performance artist, I believe in the transformative nature of art – the potential for art to transform individuals and society.
+That the action itself, if enacted with intention, has a powerful effect on the participant(s).
+My performances are often collaborative working across specialisms (scientists, creative technologists, musicians and film makers) and often cocreated live with the general public.

-Jo’s works are process-orientated (see also Process ).
-If materials are used they are indigenous, organic materials which she gathers and prepares or objects which have personal meaning either to her or to those who occupy or have occupied the landscape.
+My works are process-orientated (see also Process ).
+If materials are used they are indigenous, organic materials which I gather and prepare or objects which have personal meaning either to me or to those who occupy or have occupied the landscape.

-Throughout her practice she has held a fascination for the temporary nature of live art and, in particular, the ephemeral nature of shadows and projected images often interacting with them to create fleeting, manipulated forms.
-Shadows and the interplay between light and dark also reference her interest in Jungian theory and the process of psychological transitions – shadows being the embodiment of repressed psyche.
-In her more recent practice she has developed a method of fusing use of organic materials with the use of shadows/projection applying it to forms or movement within a specific space.
+Throughout my practice I have held a fascination for the temporary nature of live art and, in particular, the ephemeral nature of shadows and projected images often interacting with them to create fleeting, manipulated forms.
+Shadows and the interplay between light and dark also reference my interest in Jungian theory and the process of psychological transitions – shadows being the embodiment of repressed psyche.
+I have played with organic materials using them to create projected image and applying them to forms or movement within a specific space.
+More recently I am working with creative technologists with sound scapes and beginning to explore possibilities with augmented reality which are engaging and accessible for public collaboration and story creation.

 ‘Art can no longer be art today if it does not reach into the heart of our present culture and work transformatively within it, that is, an art which cannot mould society – and through this naturally operate upon the core questions of our society – is not art’.
 Beuys